top of page

 Cognitive Behavioral Therapy Exercises (FEEL Better!)

-Resources for you: 1:1 Virtual Psychotherapy: https://betterhelp.com/awakenjoy.
+Exercises from Cognitive Behavioral Therapy designed to help you feel better.
+This video explains the CBT cycle and how changing thoughts and behaviors is necessary in order to change feelings.
+Cognitive behavioral therapy exercises are provided to help in a practical way.
+Cognitive behavioral therapy is a well-research therapy technique shown to help with anxiety, to help with depression, and to help with difficult life situations.
+Barbara Heffernan, LCSW, life coach and psychotherapist, expert in anxiety and trauma, walks you through how CBT can help you. _____________ Free PDF: Transform your Negative Core Beliefs: https://awakenjoy.lpages.co/negative-core-beliefs-pdf/ Free Webinar: Rewiring Your Brain for Joy and Confidence: https://www.awakenjoy.life/rewire-your-brain Sign up for a Free Trial on Virtual EMDR - https://bit.ly/bhvirtualemdr Use Promo Code: AWAKENJOY20 for 20% off.
+The program code must be put into the promo code box when you checkout for the discount!
+This is an online service I have used and I support!
+1:1 Virtual Psychotherapy with Betterhelp: https://betterhelp.com/awakenjoy.
 I have personally used their services and have recently become an affiliate.
 Using this link enables you to a discount of 10% off the first month.
-Sign up for a Free Trial on Virtual EMDR - https://bit.ly/bhvirtualemdr Use Promo Code: AWAKENJOY20 for 20% off.
-The program code must be put into the promo code box when you checkout for the discount!
-This is another online service I have used, and I support!
-For my free PDF Guide on Transform your Negative Core Beliefs, TEXT awakenjoy to 44222, or click this link: https://awakenjoy.lpages.co/negative-core-beliefs-pdf/ Free Webinar: Rewiring Your Brain for Joy and Confidence. https://roadmaptojoy.life/rewiring-your-brain Say hi on social: Instagram: https://www.instagram.com/awakenjoy.life/ Facebook: https://www.facebook.com/AwakenJoy.Life/ Group coaching programs available here: http://www.awakenjoy.life/ To Work With Me 1:1 for Psychotherapy or Coaching, please note that my practice is quite small and please be sure to review the information on this page: https://www.mindfulpsychotherapyllc.com/client-portal Sign up for my newsletter!: https://forms.aweber.com/form/39/1044398439.htm Credit for video editing, drawings and animations: Maisie Luo, Artist: https://www.instagram.com/maisie.luo NOTE: This description contains an affiliate link for the Virtual EMDR site and for betterhelp.com.
+Transformational Program: Roadmap to Joy and Authentic Confidence: https://www.awakenjoy.life/roadmap LGBTQ? https://pridecounseling.com/awakenjoypride Pride Counseling is professional online counseling for the LGBTQ community, a subsidiary of betterhelp.com.
+Are you a counselor interested in working with Betterhelp? https://betterhelp.com/openhearted The "aah!" mini-series is now on YouTube.
+Start here: https://youtu.be/D2DXLfxZVkw Full playlist here:https://www.youtube.com/watch?v=D2DXLfxZVkw&list=PLhEK7JY7zF9kA_tAaHg7IAViexM94wqnx Say hi on social: Instagram: https://www.instagram.com/awakenjoy.life/ Facebook: https://www.facebook.com/AwakenJoy.Life/ My website: https://www.awakenjoy.life/ NOTE: This description contains affiliate links for the Virtual EMDR site, for betterhelp.com and for pridecounseling.com.
 While this channel may earn a minimal sum when the viewer using these affiliate links, the viewer is in NO WAY obligated to use these links; the viewer is not charged extra for these links and, in fact, receives a discount over the regular pricing of these programs.
-These are both services I have utilized and I support.
-Thank you for your support!
+I have used both Virtual EMDR and betterhelp.com, and pridecounseling is connected to betterhelp.com.
 Disclaimer: This video was created by Barbara Heffernan, LCSW for educational purposes only.
-These videos are not diagnostic, and provide no individual consultation.
+These videos are not diagnostic and provide no individual consultation.
 Consumption of these materials is for your own education and any medical, psychological, or professional care decisions should be made between you and your primary care doctor or another provider that you are engaged with.
-Barbara Heffernan is not available for individual consultation via YouTube, social media or email, and provides services only in the manner mentioned above.
+Barbara Heffernan is not available for individual consultation via YouTube, social media, or email, and provides services only in the manner mentioned above.

 10 Signs You Are Giving Too Much In A Relationship